 We have an edge environment where our own Fibery instance is running, and we have a production environment with all the customers.
 We update edge after each commit but update production on a weekly basis (almost).
 We tried continuous deployment, but some fixes were not fast enough and it caused disruptions for our customers, so we stick to weekly releases so far.

 We don’t plan releases, just release what is ready every week.
 It usually includes everything in the Tested column and 1–2 Features.

-Developers have their own wiki in this app and write docs about processes, technologies, incidents, etc.
+Developers have their own wiki in this space and write docs about processes, technologies, incidents, etc.